Get-aduser not recognized

-In this Azure AD tutorial, we will discuss how to fix an error the term ‘get-aduser’ is not recognized as the name of a cmdlet that comes while trying to retrieve users from Azure active directory.
+In this Azure AD tutorial, we will discuss how to fix an error the term ‘get-aduser’ is not recognized as the name of a cmdlet that comes while trying to retrieve users from the Azure active directory.

 Get-ADUser

-The complete error message was as below:
+The complete error message was as follows:

 get-aduser : The term ‘get-aduser’ is not recognized as the name of a cmdlet, function, script file, or operable program.
 Check the spelling of the